Why play is important for children

 "These results indicate later influences that are noticeable in cognitive development."

-Digitality instead of reality - that seems a safe one Concept to be the basis for babies to handle digital media healthily later on.
-First, a cellar must be built, then the first and second floor.
-Then we can set up a computer under the roof - and do not have to worry that it will later use teens only for Daddeln.
+Digitality instead of reality - that seems a safe one Concept ABC School Joke Oud to deprive babies of the basis for later healthy use of digital media.
+First a cellar has to be built, then the first and second floors.
+Then we can set up a computer under the roof - and don't have to worry that young people will later only use it for paddling.

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.